deref/uni/doc/config.md

 # `repository`

-URL of code repository.
-If provided, this property is copied in to all generated `package.json` files.
+URL of the containing code repository.
+If provided, this property is copied into all generated `package.json` files.

 # `registry`